Rock Island and the Quad Cities

 "As a student when I was tired of eating fast food and frozen pizza, Fresh Eatery is where I would go.
 The food is fresh, healthy and so delicious!"

 ?
-Breakfast: Start your day well-caffeinated with a New Orleans-style iced coffee and breakfast sandwich from Redband Coffee Company (329 E. 4th St., Davenport IA).
+Breakfast: Start your day well-caffeinated with a New Orleans-style iced coffee and breakfast sandwich from Redband Coffee Company (329 E. 4th St., Davenport).
 The lines are often long and there’s no indoor seating, but we promise it’s worth it.
 Walk up or drive through and enjoy your breakfast on the go or find a sunny spot outside.?

 ?
 Lunch: If you’re looking for a hearty, made-from-scratch meal, The Diner has what you need.
 Located in the Freight House (421 W. River Drive, Davenport), this spot touts "home cooked" meals like meatloaf, fried chicken and waffles, burgers, pies and more.?

 ?
-Dinner &?Entertainment: Catch a show in one of the area’s historic theaters.
+Dinner and entertainment: Catch a show in one of the area’s historic theaters.
 Try Circa ‘21 Dinner Playhouse (1828 3rd Ave, Rock Island IL), one of two remaining dinner theaters in the country featuring a performing waitstaff, for both internationally known musicals and plays and smaller scale local and regional productions.

 Downtown Davenport’s Adler Theater (136 E. 3rd St.) is a great place to catch Broadway musicals, big name music acts and comedians and more.?

-"I go?out of my way for Redband's New Orleans Style Iced Coffee!
+"I go?out of my way for Redband's New Orleans style iced coffee!
 Then take a walk over to the Farmer's Market or just along the river."

-Beer & wine connoisseur
+Beer and wine connoisseur

 ?
 After dinner: If you need one more drink before heading to bed, stop by Cru (221 Brady Street) a wine bar with a fantastic seasonal cocktail menu and selection of craft beers.
 They’re known for themed pop-up bar nights (think Harry Potter, Tipsy Pineapple Tiki Bar and roaring 20’s-style speakeasy).